khris78/osmcamera/README.md

 Credits
 =======

-* OpenStreetMap and contributors : all data displayed by osmcamera.tk are from OSM : the tiles are from Mapnik (license CC-by-sa), and the camera info is extracted directly from OSM (license Odbl).
+* OpenStreetMap and contributors : all data displayed by osm-camera.tk are from OSM : the tiles are from Mapnik (license CC-by-sa), and the camera info is extracted directly from OSM (license Odbl).
 * Switch2osm : you may recognize some little parts of their code, as I initialised the leaflet stuff from this page : http://switch2osm.org/using-tiles/getting-started-with-leaflet/
   License : CC-by-sa (so I'm bound to license the leafletembed.js file under that licence)
 * Leaflet, by cloudmade : the map is based on the leaflet API (linked from the index.php.
 I don't care the licence as I don't redistribute it...)